-Before we use JavaScript is b parameters (that might be empty), and a statement block surrounded by curly braces.
+Before we use \overline{a} function, we need to define it.
+The most common way to define a function in JavaScript is by using the function keyword, followed by a unique function name, a list of parameters (that might be empty), and a statement block surrounded by curly braces.